10 Ways to Boost Your Nutrition Now

 5. Keep the Protein Lean

-Protein is the one macronutrient that can help you to maintain a healthy weight.
-It keeps you full, so you don’t have to eat as often.
-You burn more calories when you eat lean protein than other foods.
-Protein is also key for building muscles, which helps you burn fat when at rest.
+Protein can help you maintain a healthy weight.
+It keeps you full longer, so you don't eat as often.
+You also burn more calories digesting lean protein than other foods.
+Plus, protein is key for building muscle, which helps your body burn fat even at rest.
+The Mayo Clinic recommends choosing lean options like chicken, fish, beans, and low-fat dairy to get the benefits of protein without the extra saturated fat that can come from fattier cuts of meat.

 6. Get More Potassium

-Potassium helps keep the nerves, muscles, heart, and kidneys working right.
-Not getting enough increases the risk of high blood pressure and kidney stones.
-Bananas are a great source for potassium.
-So is prune or pomegranate juice.
-You can find more food ideas here.
+Potassium keeps your nerves, muscles, heart, and kidneys working properly.
+Not getting enough can raise your risk of high blood pressure and kidney stones.
+Bananas are an easy go-to, but prunes, pomegranates, and potatoes are also great options.

 7. Cut Added Sugars

-Food companies are sneaky.
-They hide sugar in all kinds of places, so it helps to know where to look.
-There are the usual suspects like syrups, desserts, and sugary drinks.
-However, sugar is also abundant in yogurt, condiments, and foods you may think are “harmless.”
-Make sure to check the labels.
+Food companies hide sugar in all kinds of places.
+The usual suspects—syrups, desserts, and sugary drinks—are obvious.
+But sugar is also packed into yogurt, condiments, and foods you might consider harmless.
+AltaMed can help you learn where to look.
+Always check the labels.

 9. Boost Your Fiber